niutouJust/installDockerAndK8s/README.md

-# this's Docker and Kubernetes install auto shell in Centos 7
+# this's Docker and Kubernetes install shell in Centos 7